imartinezl/difw/docs/source/index.rst

 Installation
 ------------

-As the compiled **cpab** package is hosted on the Python Package Index (PyPI) you can easily install it with ``pip``.
+As the compiled **difw** package is hosted on the Python Package Index (PyPI) you can easily install it with ``pip``.
-To install **cpab**, run this command in your terminal of choice:
+To install **difw**, run this command in your terminal of choice:

 .. code-block:: shell-session

-    $ pip install cpab
+    $ pip install difw

 or, alternatively:

 .. code-block:: shell-session

-    $ python -m pip install cpab
+    $ python -m pip install difw

-If you want to get **cpab**'s latest version, you can refer to the repository hosted at github:
+If you want to get **difw**'s latest version, you can refer to the repository hosted at github:

 .. code-block:: shell-session

-    python -m pip install https://github.com/imartinezl/cpab/archive/master.zip
+    python -m pip install https://github.com/imartinezl/difw/archive/master.zip

 ----